Special Dates: 2026

 A tribute to the fifth dimension where the mundane becomes the macabre, and every twist is a moral lesson.

-May 16: Danny Trejo (1944)
+May 16: Danny Trejo π (1944)

 The baddest man in Hollywood who spent his life becoming the ultimate anti-hero with a machete and a heart of gold.

-May 23: Felissa Rose (1969)
+May 23: Felissa Rose π (1969)

 The cult icon whose wide-eyed reveal at the end of a summer camp slasher still haunts the dreams of horror fans.

-May 26: Peter Cushing (1913)
+May 26: Peter Cushing π (1913)

 The elegant gentleman of horror who could hunt vampires or command a Death Star with equal amounts of British poise.

-May 27: Lee (1922) & Price (1911)
+May 27: Christopher Lee π (1922) & Vincent Price π (1911)

 Two titans of the macabre who could make even the most sinister death warrant sound like high art.